rust-lang/rfcs/text/0000-partial-closure-args.md

 syntax that seemed to have been accepted is the triple dot `...` syntax.

 In the case of our RFC, we use the “ignore everything else” syntax; the double dot `..`.
-This doesn’t a closure using `..` variadic.
+This doesn’t make a closure using `..` variadic.
 When reading this:

 ```rust
 |a, b, ..|